1ucian/1ucian.github.io/README.md

 - You can ask "what time is it" or "where am I" for current context.
 - A `run python <code>` command lets you quickly execute snippets.
 - Complex or ambiguous requests are handled with multi-step thinking and processing.
-The assistant now generates a short bullet plan, follows that plan, then replies with both the plan and final answer.
+The assistant now generates a short bullet plan, runs a brief analysis loop to refine it, then replies with both the plan, notes from that analysis and the final answer.

 InsightMate understands commands like `search email <keywords>`, `read email <keywords>`, `search calendar <keywords>`, `add event <title> <time>` and `send email <address> <subject> <message>`.